 The Plaintiffs, Arizona Attorneys for Criminal Justice and individuals adversely affected by the laws, argued that A.R.S. § 13-4433(B) violates their First Amendment right to attempt to speak to witnesses who are defined as “victims” without the compulsion to use a government go-between and that A.R.S. § 13-4433(B) is unconstitutionally overbroad since it eliminates all speech of any kind between them and victims.

 If you are charged with a crime, you need an experienced defense attorney (Like Gary Rohlwing) who knows how to effectively represent you in spite of the Arizona Victims’ Rights Law.
 Attorney Gary Rohlwing has over three decades of experience.
-Call him today for a free consultation.
+Call him today for a free initial consultation.
+Call the Law Offices of Gary L. Rohlwing for a free initial case consultation at (623) 937-1692.

 Cities I Service: